sjmcculloch/smblogv2/content/posts/2021-08-25-how-to-call-aad-protected-azure-function/index.md

 ![Step 3: Client Secret Generated](./clientsecret2.png)

-> Note: these secrets will expire and will need to be regularly renewed.
+> Note: these secrets will expire and need to be regularly renewed (based on the expiry length you selected).

 ## Step 4: Get Application ID Url